Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-Deep learning offer a data-driven alternative to parametric subgrid models: learn effective theories directly from high-resolution simulations.
-The key insight is that successful parametric models already demonstrate that low-dimensional descriptions can capture essential physics.
-This motivates using neural networks to discover these compressed representations automatically.
-Consider ``baryonification''---adding realistic galaxies to dark matter-only simulations.
+Deep learning offers a data-driven alternative to parametric subgrid models: Learn effective theories directly from high-resolution simulations.
+As successful parametric models already demonstrate that low-dimensional descriptions can capture essential physics, this motivates using neural networks to discover these compressed representations automatically.
+Consider baryonification---adding realistic galaxies to dark matter-only simulations.
 Traditional approaches use halo occupation statistics and empirical scaling relations.
 Neural networks can instead learn the complex dark matter-to-galaxy mapping directly from hydrodynamic simulations.
 The challenge is encoding the right inductive biases to ensure generalization rather than memorization.